pslucas0212/Part-1-Satellite-612-Installation/README.md

 # dnf install satellite
 ```

-We will run the initial satellite-installer to create a userid and password.
+We will run the initial satellite-installer to create a username, password, organization and location.
 Later in this tutorial we will configure Satellite to use external DNS and DHPC services.

+Organizations are used to manage content related activities such as Red Hat product management, repositories and content views.
+Satellite can support mutliple organizations if that is required for your company and RHEL environments.
+We can use a location to logically map geographically separate areas to an organization.
+For example, you may want to split content between US and European based manufacturing with two organizational views.
+You might create Ogranizations based on business units or deparatments.
+In this tutorial we will create a single organzation for our fictous Moline Operations team.

 This initial configuration will take several minutes to complete.
 ```
 # satellite-installer --scenario satellite \
 --foreman-initial-organization "Operations Department" \